LibreCAD/docs/appx/build.rst

 Download the Source Code
 ------------------------

 The source code is hosted on GitHub and is common to all three operating systems.
 It can be download as a "zip" archive or cloned using "git".
 These instructions use the download option.

-Go to the LibreCAD GitHub page (https://github.com/LibreCAD/LibreCAD).
+Go to the LibreCAD GitHub page (https://github.com/LibreCAD/LibreCAD) to download the source code.
 On the **<> Code** tab, click on the "Clone or Download" button and then click "Download ZIP".
-Save the zip file `LibreCAD-master.zip`.
+Save the zip file; `LibreCAD-master.zip`.

-Cloning is recommended if users want to build LibreCAD more frequently as the source code is updated.
+Cloning is suggested if users want to build LibreCAD more frequently as the source code is updated.
 More information about GitHub, git tools, and creating a local source code repository can be found on LibreCAD's Development wiki (https://github.com/LibreCAD/LibreCAD/wiki).

 .. _buildLinux: